cpldcpu/light_ws2812/README.md

 The LEDs are flickering and not showing the intended colour.

- * This is usually a problem with insufficient current sourcing capability.
+ * This is often a problem with insufficient current sourcing capability.
  * Are you using a bypass capacitor for each LEDs as indicated in the datasheet?
 Not using a bypass capacitor will lead to erroneous behaviour.
  * You may have to add an additional electrolytic capacitor at the input of your LED strip if you use long power supply lines.
  * Is your power supply able to supply the required current-level?
 If set to white at maximum brightness, each LED will draw 60mA.
 A single USB-Port is barely able to supply 10 LEDs.
+ * The LEDs only display white: This can happen if the clock frequency of your MCU is lower than that given in F_CPU to the code.

 Release History
 ================